ofirpress/sandwich_transformer/README.md

 You need CUDA 10 and PyTorch 1.2.0 to run this code.
 See [this page](https://pytorch.org/get-started/previous-versions/https://pytorch.org/get-started/previous-versions/) for installation instructions.
 To replicate our experimental conditions eight V100 GPUs are needed.

 ## Running experiments in the paper
-The scripts for training the character-level models from the paper are located in `./experiments/` directory.
+The scripts for training the character-level models from the paper are located in the `./experiments/` directory.
 For example, to train the enwik8 model, run:
 ```bash
 bash experiments/enwik8_large.sh
 ```